- Many players complained about various technical issues in Ghost Recon Wildlands.

 - Ghost Recon Wildlands won’t launch Uplay, Steam – According to users, there might be some issues with launching the game using Uplay or Steam.
 However, you might be able to fix this problem by turning off cloud synchronization feature.

-- Ghost Recon Wildlands won’t run, start – If the game won’t run at all, it’s possible that your antivirus is interfering with it.
+- Ghost Recon Wildlands won’t run, start (on PC, Xbox, or PS4) – If the game won’t run at all, it’s possible that your antivirus is interfering with it.
 To fix the problem, add the game to the exceptions list or try disabling your antivirus.

 - Tom Clancy’s Ghost Recon Wildlands won’t open – Sometimes the game won’t open at all due to third-party software.
 Overlay applications can cause this issue, therefore it’s advised to disable/uninstall them.